Health Information Sheet

 Conjugate meningitis C vaccine forms part of the UK immunisation schedule.
 In addition, from 1 September 2015 meningococcal B vaccination is offered to infants and the meningococcal ACWY vaccination is offered to 13-15 year old children in the UK.
-Further information can be found in the Department of Health / Public Health England Immunisation against infectious disease.
+Further information can be found in Public Health England’s Immunisation against infectious disease.

 The following section refers to:

 - conjugate meningococcal quadrivalent ACW135Y vaccines (conjugate MenACWY) Menveo® and Nimenrix® and

 - polysaccharide meningococcal quadrivalent vaccine (polysaccharide MenACWY): ACWY Vax® (which is no longer manufactured)

 As of April 2014, Menveo® (conjugate MenACWY) has a marketing authorisation for use in children from 2 years of age, adolescents and adults.

 As of March 2014, Nimenrix® (conjugate MenACWY) has a marketing authorisation for individuals 12 months and above.

 Conjugated vaccine is expected to be more immunogenic in young children.
-Menveo® is therefore the preferred vaccine (off license) for infants aged over 2 months and either Menveo® or Nimenrix® for children from one year of age (see table 1.)
+Menveo® is the preferred vaccine (off license) for infants under one year of age and either Menveo® or Nimenrix® for children from one year of age (see table 1.)

-Table 1.
+Table 1..
 Recommendations for the use of quadrivalent meningococcal vaccines for travel from Public Health England’s ‘Green book’ Immunisation against infectious disease

 Infants under one year**